 - be enrolled in a Columbian College graduate program to receive the tuition benefit, renewable for the normal duration of the degree.

 GW values diversity and the foundation it provides for a rich educational experience both inside and beyond the classroom.
 In our increasingly global society, multicultural fluency and experience are essential to meeting the demands of the 21st century.
 When people of different religions, cultures and histories study and learn together, we gain a broader perspective of the world around us.
-The Columbian College offers the Global Initiative Award; a renewable tuition award of up to $10,000 per academic year to eligible international applicants.
+The Columbian College offers the Global Leaders Fellowship; a renewable tuition award of up to $10,000 per academic year to eligible international applicants.

-For 2020-2021 the Global Initiative Award is available to qualified students who are citizens of Bangladesh, Brazil, Colombia, Ghana, India, Indonesia, Kazakhstan, Mexico, Nigeria, Pakistan, Turkey, and Vietnam.
+For 2020-2021 the Global Initiative Award is available to qualified students who are citizens of Bangladesh, Brazil, Colombia, Ghana, India, Indonesia, Kazakhstan, Mexico, Nepal, Nigeria, Pakistan, Turkey, and Vietnam.
 This list is currently under review for 2021-2022.

 Grad2Grad is a special opportunity for current GW undergraduate students to transition straight into graduate studies after completing their bachelor's degree.
 The program provides a 10 percent reduction in tuition to eligible graduating seniors.